cetz-package/cetz/manual.typ

 #def-arg("name", `<string>`, [The name of the element that you wish to use to specify a coordinate.])
 #def-arg("anchor", `<string>`, [An anchor of the element.
 If one is not given a default anchor will be used.
 On most elements this is `center` but it can be different.])

-You can also use implicit syntax of a dot seperated string in the form `"name.anchor"`.
+You can also use implicit syntax of a dot separated string in the form `"name.anchor"`.

 #example(
   {